Sagensagen/CQRS-vessels/README.md

 # CQRS-vessels

 A vessel and port management system demonstrating CQRS with Event Sourcing for learning purposes.
-The application tracks vessel positions, manages port operations, and coordinates docking procedures using the Saga pattern for distributed transactions.
+The application tracks vessel positions, manages port operations, and coordinates docking procedures and cargo loading/unloading using the Saga pattern for distributed transactions.

 ## Project Structure
 - Client -  Frontend stuff